anymod/guide/docs/guide/usage.md

 ### Editing from the Anymod dashboard

-To edit content from the Anymod dashboard, click the `Content` button at the top of a mod.
+To edit content from the Anymod dashboard, click the pencil icon at the top of a mod.

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534436196/editable-02_pspkig.png">